Nivalyx/osu-wiki/wiki/Tournaments/WGMRT/1/en.md

 #### Swiss round rules

 1. The Swiss round will be held over the course of three weeks with a different mappool for each week.
-2. During each week, each team will play 2 matches against opponents determined by the [Swiss algorithm](https://help.start.gg/en/articles/2679435-start-gg-s-swiss-algorithm-and-additional-swiss-info).
+2. During each week, teams will play 2 matches against other teams as determined by the [Swiss algorithm](https://help.start.gg/en/articles/2679435-start-gg-s-swiss-algorithm-and-additional-swiss-info).
+3. Team needs to win 6 points in order to win a Swiss round match.
+(Best of 11)
+4. Based on their performance, teams will be awarded points that go to their Swiss round standings as follows:
+   - Winning a match straight without tiebreaker: +3 points
+   - Winning a match through tiebreaker: +2 points
+   - Losing a match through tiebreaker: 0 points
+   - Losing a match straight without tiebreaker: -1 points
+5. The Swiss round standings are determined by (in order):
+   - Points accumulated
+   - Map difference (`Σ of maps won - Σ of maps lost`)
+   - Head-to-head records between the tied teams
+   - Number of wins
+   - Number of wins of the tied team's opponents
+   - The result of an extra play-off match (if needed)
+6. Forfeiting a match will be treated as an instant loss with a -6 map difference to the forfeiting team's score.

 #### Knock-out stage rules

-1. The 32 teams who got through from the Qualifiers will be matched against each other based on their Qualifier seeding (e.g. Seed #1 vs. Seed #32, Seed #2 vs. Seed #31, and so on).
+1. Teams will be matched against each other based on their Swiss round standings (e.g. Team #1 vs. Team #8, Team #2 vs. Team #7, and so on).
 2. Teams will compete against each other using the double-elimination system.
 3. The double-elimination system works as follows:
    - Teams who lose in the upper bracket can still play again in the lower bracket.
    - Teams who lose in the lower bracket will be eliminated from the tournament.
    - In the Grand Final match, the winner of the the upper bracket will only need to win a single match to win the tournament.
 The winner of the lower bracket, however, will need to win two matches and enforce a *bracket reset* in order to do so.
 4. Teams who can compete in the next round are determined by:
-   - In the Round of 32 and the Round of 16, each team needs to win 5 points in order to win a match.
-(Best of 9)
-   - In the Quarterfinals and the Semifinals, each team needs to win 6 points in order to win a match.
-(Best of 11)
+   - In the Quarterfinals and the Semifinals, each team needs to win 7 points in order to win a match.
-   - In both of the Finals weeks, each team needs to win 7 points in order to win a match.
 (Best of 13)
+   - In both of the Finals weeks, each team needs to win 8 points in order to win a match.
+(Best of 15)
    - Whether there are teams who are declared to win the match by default.
    - Whether there are teams who are disqualified from the tournament.